How Self Assessment Tax Returns are changing: MTD for Income Tax

 A note on the End of Period Statement (EOPS)

-Originally, there was another part to the ITSA system – the End of Period Statement (EOPS).
+Originally, there was another part to the Income Tax system – the End of Period Statement (EOPS).
 Here, you’d include any final adjustments to your accounting, claim tax reliefs, and provide confirmation that the information submitted was complete and accurate.
 Following a review in 2023, the EOPS was removed, since it duplicates information provided in the Final Declaration.
 Plus, the use of cloud-based software minimises the need for a formal EOPS process.

 Why is Self Assessment changing under MTD?